Geography of Egypt: Nile Valley and Delta

 At Cairo, the Nile spreads out over what was once a broad estuary, subsequently filled by silt deposits to form what is now a fertile, fan-shaped delta some 250 km wide at its seaward extremity and extending about 160 km from north to south.
 The Nile Delta covers approximately 22,000 km^{2} (roughly equivalent in area to that of Massachusetts).
 According to historical accounts from the first century AD, seven branches of the Nile once ran through the delta.
 According to later accounts, the Nile had, by around the twelfth century, just six branches.

 Since then, nature and man have closed all but two main outlets: the east branch, Damietta (also known as Dumyat; 240 km long), and the west branch, Rosetta (235 km long).
 Both outlets are named after the ports located at their respective mouths.
 A network of drainage and irrigation canals supplements these remaining outlets.
-In the north, near the coast, the Nile delta embraces a series of salt marshes and lakes, the most notable among which are Idku, Al Burullus, and Manzilah.
+In the north, near the coast, the Nile delta embraces a series of salt marshes and lakes, the most notable among which are Idku, Lake Burullus, and Lake Manzala.

 The fertility and productivity of the land adjacent to the Nile depend largely on the silt deposited by floodwaters.
 Archaeological research indicates that people once lived at a much higher elevation along the river than they do today, probably because the river was higher or the floods more severe.
 The timing and amount of annual flow were always unpredictable.
 Measurements of annual flows as low as 1.2 billion m^{3} and as high as 4.25 billion m^{3} have been recorded.
 For centuries Egyptians attempted to predict and take advantage of these flows and thereby moderate the severity of floods.

 The construction of dams on the Nile, particularly the Aswan High Dam, transformed the mighty river into a large and predictable irrigation ditch.
-Lake Nasser, the world's largest artificial lake, has enabled planned use of the Nile regardless of the amount of rainfall in Central Africa and East Africa.
+Lake Nasser, the world's largest artificial lakes, has enabled planned use of the Nile regardless of the amount of rainfall in Central Africa and East Africa.
 The dams have also affected the Nile Valley's fertility, which was dependent for centuries not only on the water brought to the arable land but also on the materials left by the water.

 Researchers have estimated that beneficial silt deposits in the valley began about 10,000 years ago.
 The average annual deposit of arable soil through the course of the river valley amounted to some nine metres.
 Analysis of the flow revealed that 10.7 million tons of solid matter passed Cairo each year.

-Today the Aswan High Dam obstructs most of this sediment, now retained in Lake Nasser.
+Today, the Aswan High Dam obstructs most of this sediment, now retained in Lake Nasser.
 The reduction in annual silt deposits has contributed to rising water tables and increasing soil salinity in the Delta, the erosion of the river's banks in Upper Egypt, and the erosion of the alluvial fan along the shore of the Mediterranean Sea.